Advice to IM Churches

 - There is an exemption from the ‘rule of six’ that covers places of worship making it possible for more than six people to gather for acts of communal worship.
 However, it is not a blanket exemption and people must not mingle in groups of more than six unless they are from the same household or support bubble.

-- From 8 August, face coverings are also required by law to be worn in a greater number of public indoor settings including places of worship, therefore the wearing of face coverings by all those attending a place of worship, including ministers and worshippers, where there may be other people present is mandatory.
-However, there are some exemptions to this, including for those leading a service
+- Wearing of face coverings are also required by law, therefore the wearing of face coverings by all those attending a place of worship, including ministers and worshippers, where there may be other people present is mandatory.
+However, there are some exemptions to this, including for those leading a service.

-- An advisory maximum of 30 attendees has been set for weddings and other ‘stand-alone’ services such as, for example, a baptism if not conducted during ‘routine communal worship’ without observing the ‘rule of six’.
-This is subject to the church carrying out a risk assessment and taking all reasonable measures to limit the risk of transmission of Coronavirus.
+- An advisory maximum of 15 attendees has been set for weddings and and 30 for a funeral.
+All other life event services, such as baptisms, are subject to the rule of six if they are private services and not communal worship.
+This is all subject to the church carrying out a risk assessment and taking all reasonable measures to limit the risk of transmission of Coronavirus.